From Our Founder:

 My nineteen-year-old brother, Caleb, who had cerebral palsy, epilepsy, and various other mental and physical disabilities and concerns, is the driving force in my commitment in this venture.
 However, after spending many years collaborating with educators, doctors, families, and the community at large I have come to learn that there is something missing in our community as it relates to inclusion.
 The inclusion of ALL of us, to be a team of wholehearted people who thrive on engaging one another and offering opportunities to all people with all abilities.
-Calebs class will graduate from high school in less than three years.
-His classmates and many others who have already graduated need us and a place to continue to learn, grow and be inspired to become who they want to be.
+Caleb's former classmates and many others who have already graduated need us and a place to continue to learn, grow and be inspired to become who they want to be.

 I'd like to paint a picture of Caleb for you...
 Imagine Caleb on his duet-bike that is adapted for various special needs... he is inspired, alive, happy - I know this because he was VERY vocal about it.
 He yells and screams with joy.
 He loved the wind blowing in his face and the sunshine beating upon his body.
 He waved his arms high in the air, as if to say, “Yes – I am here and I am on the move!
 I can do this!
 I don’t need easy, just possible!”
 This is the same reaction that all of his classmates and friends have when they are out in our community participating in every day activities.
 Activities that the majority of us - young and old - do daily without any thought of how to make them happen: Riding a bike, traveling in a vehicle (that we easily fit in) to go to the movies, volunteering at our church or our favorite non-profit, going out for lunch, creating “refrigerator art” for our families, going to the pool in the heat of summer and so much more.